tifrueh/roland-usb/README.md

 # roland-usb

 This program is designed to manage the renaming of audio files for the Roland FP-30 Digital Piano.
-Audio files on an USB-stick are only readable to the FP-30 if they have specific names, e. g.
+Audio files on a USB drive are only readable to the FP-30 if they have specific names, e. g.
 "R068_001.wav".
 But names like these are not truly human-readable and changing the order of the songs or adding a new one as the first one can prove to be very tedious when done by hand.

 ## On the FP-30

-There are a few things to note when using an USB-drive with the FP-30.
+There are a few things to note when using a USB drive with the FP-30.

 1. Before putting any songs on the drive you want to use, you need to format the drive.
 The procedure for this is described in the manual on page 6.

 2. For the FP-30 to be able to play any of the songs on the drive, they must be in the `WAV` format, 44.1 kHz, 16-bit linear.
-More information on playable formats is give in the manual on page 11.
+More information on playable formats is given in the manual on page 11.

 [Official owner's manual](https://www.roland.com/global/support/by_product/fp-30/owners_manuals/367f2953-5e00-431c-8fd7-9bc663ce1ec8/)